spotify/heroic/docs/api.md

   available: required Number
   # How many consumer instances are ready.
   ready: required Number
+  # How many consumer errors have been encountered (in total).
+  errors: required Number

 Backend:
   # Indicates if all backend instances are 'ok'.